pubkey/rxdb/orga/before-next-major.md

 ### Refactor data-migrator

- - The current implemetation does not use pouchdb's bulkDocs which is much faster
+ - The current implemetation does not use pouchdb's bulkDocs which is much faster.
- - This could have been done in much less code which would be easier to uderstand
+ - This could have been done in much less code which would be easier to understand.

 ## Move rxjs into a plugin instead of having it internal
 RxDB relies heavily on rxjs.
 This made it easy in the past to handle the data flow inside of RxDB and also created feature-rich interfaces for users when they want to observe data.